-The Layla is a unique memory foam mattress infused with copper to help absorb extra body heat and keep you cool.
+The Layla is a unique memory foam mattress infused with copper to help keep you cool.
 Featuring both a soft side and a firm side, it can be flipped to suit your preference.

 For side sleepers, keeping the spine from sinking into the mattress is essential, and Mattress Advisor found that the Layla offers solid spinal alignment and support.
 Reviewers gave the Layla high marks in responsiveness and pressure relief, two areas that are sure to keep your hips and shoulders happy.